pieterberg/Smartie-Sorter/design.md

 ### 2.1.
 Enclosure design

-The Smartie Sorter's mini arcade game enclosure has a brown and white colour scheme, and was painted using brown and white Rust-Oleum spray paint.
+The Smartie Sorter 3000's mini arcade game enclosure has a brown and white colour scheme, and was painted using brown and white Rust-Oleum spray paint.
 The colour scheme used for the enclosure is presented in Figure 2.

 <img src="https://github.com/pieterberg/Smartie-Sorter/blob/main/documentation/design/colour_scheme/enclosure_colours.png" alt="Enclosure colour scheme" width="70%">